gmulhearn/anoncreds-on-ethereum/README.md

 In general, we want to optimise the revocation status lists such that; given a revocation registry ID, the history of a revocation status list within a particular timestamp range can be found as quickly as possible.

 ### Approach
-As such, we should try optimise these ledger look ups in our smart contract such that the smart contract does not have to store the entire history of status lists, and the consumer does not have to query the ledger more than twice.
+As such, we should try optimise these ledger look ups in our smart contract such that the smart contract does not have to store the entire history of status lists, and the consumer does not have to query the ledger many times.
 The semi-optimised approach taken in this demo is as follows:

 The smart contract stores 2 maps of data on the ledger:
 ```rust